muraliadithya/vdp/README.md

 $ conda create --name vdp --file data/conda-envs/vdp-spec.txt
 ```
 4. Download the `data.zip` data bundle merge this with the contents of `vdp-tool-chain/data`.
-5. The data.zip file contains all the extra datafiles/configs/pretrained_models needed to replicate our results.
+5. The `data.zip` file contains all the extra datafiles/configs/pretrained_models needed to replicate our results.
 6. Setup darknet for getting bounding boxes from YOLOv4.
 Running `$ make clean && make` OR `$ ./build.sh` in `natscene_inference/darknet` should suffice.
 I suggest reading the readme in the darknet directory for setting up a particular GPU.

 ## Running a CLEVR puzzle.
+cd
 Start by making a directory `data/clevr-cleaned-puzzles/test_puzzle`.
 Make a file `scene_file.json` that follows this format:
 ```
 [